 Are Almonds Good For You?
-10 Health Benefits & Nutritional Info
+10 Benefits Plus Nutrition Facts

-Almonds are good for you because they are rich in fiber, protein and healthy fats.
-These nutrients help to keep blood sugar levels within normal ranges, which can help to prevent diabetes.
+Almonds are good for you because they are rich in fiber, protein, and healthy fats that help support normal blood sugar levels and overall health.
+These nutrients may also help reduce the risk of conditions like diabetes and heart disease.

 Health benefits